Concert residency: Venue

 For decades, Las Vegas has been the central destination for concert residencies.
 New York City has also grown as a residency destination, beginning with Billy Joel at Madison Square Garden in 2014.
-American rock band Phish also performed 13-shows residency at the same venue, from July 21 to August 6, 2017.
+In 2022 Harry Styles performed 15 nights at Madison Square Garden from August 20 to September 21.
+American rock band Phish also performed a 13-show residency at the same venue, from July 21 to August 6, 2017.
 Bruce Springsteen held his 2017–18 residency, Springsteen on Broadway, at the Walter Kerr Theatre in New York City.
-In August and September 2007, the O2 Arena in London held 21 Prince shows.
+In August and September 2007, the O2 Arena in London held a 21 concert series titled 21 Nights in London: The Earth Tour by Prince.
 From January to March 2009, Luis Miguel played a run of 25 shows at Auditorio Nacional in Mexico City.
-Michael Jackson had scheduled 50 concerts in 2009 at The O2 Arena in London, but they were cancelled due to his death.
-Mexican rock band Maná signed a residency tour at the LA Forum in Los Angeles, CA. “Maná: LA Residencia”, exclusively at the venue starting March 2022 and will continue until the end of the year or until ticket sales drop.
+Michael Jackson had scheduled 50 concerts series titled This Is It from July 2009 to March 2010 at The O2 Arena in London, but they were cancelled due to his death.
+Mexican rock band Maná signed a residency tour at the LA Forum in Los Angeles, CA. "Maná: LA Residencia", exclusively at the venue starting March 2022 and will continue until the end of the year or until ticket sales drop.